python-sdbus/python-sdbus/docs/examples.rst

     async def startup() -> None:
         """Perform async startup actions"""
         # Acquire a known name on the bus
-        # Client will use that name to connect to this server
+        # Clients will use that name to address to this server
         await request_default_bus_name_async('org.example.test')
         # Export the object to dbus
         export_object.export_to_dbus('/')